adesal120/Online-Resume-/README.md

-# Single-Page-Personal-Website
+# Online-Resume
-A single page website where you can host the content of your resume/CV.
+A single page website for people to host the content of your resume/CV | Built with HTML5 & CSS3.
-Built with HTML & CSS and with love from UnderTheRock - I mean Abeokuta